Customer or consumer experience (CX) has evolved many times throughout the years of interacting with patrons.

 Imagine your clients waiting on virtual pins and needles to hear about your next offer through a text message or push notification.
 As soon as the prompt goes out, it turns into traceable results and predictable revenue.

-Sound too good to be true?
+Sounds too good to be true?
 Think again, here’s a case study.

 Krispy Kreme makes doughnuts, and their bestseller is the traditional glazed.
 The key is that sales warm up along with the treats when they are hot and fresh.
 All the brick and mortar locations have a neon light that is turned on when the doughnuts are being cranked out.